tk-notes/fp-in-javascript-article-source-code/README.md

 ![](https://cdn-images-1.medium.com/max/1600/0*MGlzHgISuw0dXwsf)

-When data is immutable, its state cannot change after it’s created.
-If you want to change an immutable object, you can’t.
-Instead, you create a new object with the new value.
+**after it’s created. **If you want to change an immutable object, you can’t.
+Instead,** you create a new object with the new value.**

-In Javascript we commonly use the for loop.
-This next for statement has some mutable variables.
+In Javascript we commonly use the `for` loop.
+This next `for` statement has some mutable variables.

 ```javascript
 var values = [1, 2, 3, 4, 5];